Natural Nutrition Program: Registration and Admission

 The many locations of the Canadian School of Natural Nutrition offer information sessions for those who would like more detailed information about the Natural Nutrition Program .
 Attending a FREE class is also an option.
 For a brochure and more information, please call the CSNN branch that interests you or is nearest you.

 The Canadian School of Natural Nutrition offers convenient installment plans*.
-Potential students may also want to check with their nearest Human Resources Development Canada office to see if they qualify for education funding.
+Potential students may also want to check with their nearest Ministry of Employment and Social Development office to see if they qualify for education funding.
 Some banks provide student lines of credit and information regarding the Lifelong Learning Plan.

 *Interest charges may apply.